mashrurjs15/Multinational-Corp/README.md

 - Make sure to start a new list if program has been changed.
 Load will not work since the program has been changed.
 - UML updated
 - Classes updated/patched to java standard structure
+- Feature is now an abstract
+- Made some enum implementation
+- Serialized
 - Resolve github issues

 Checkpoints: